-Armpit pain can occur for many reasons, like a swollen lymph node, hidradenitis suppurativa or from a muscular injury to the pectoral chest muscles.
+Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

-Nonetheless, if armpit pain radiates to the arms or is accompanied by other symptoms like fever, general malaise, excessive fatigue, breast pain or breast discharge, it can be a sign of breast cancer.
+Armpit pain can present other symptoms, however, like pain that radiates to the arms, fever, general malaise, excessive fatigue, breast pain or breast discharge.
+These may be a sign of a more serious condition, like breast cancer.

-Therefore, if your armpit pain does not resolve and occurs with other symptoms, you should see your doctor for assessment and for treatment as indicated.
+Armpit pain that does not resolve and presents with other symptoms should be assessed by a doctor for treatment as needed.

 The most common causes of armpit pain are: